XtremeWave/TruthAPI/README.md

 # TruthAPI
-The Public API for Fractured Truth
+The Public API for Fractured Truth Edited from MiraAPI

 It will commit codes sometimes but not in time